Statistic New Union Alabama National

 New Union Racial Demographics & Ethnicity

-The New Union racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in New Union is 97.3% White, 0% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian - 0% of the population identify as Hispanic or Latino.
-Of all households, 100% reported speaking English only, while 0% reported speaking Spanish only.
-A total of 0% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of New Union is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In New Union, the racial breakdown comprises 97.3% White, 0% Black or African American, 0% Asian, 0% American Indian, and 0% Native Hawaiian, with 0% of the population identifying as Hispanic or Latino.
+100% of households reported speaking English only, while 0% reported speaking Spanish only.
+Furthermore, 0% of residents were categorized as foreign-born.

 New Union Population Density